Report Table of Contents:

 Staffing

-A considerable proportion of businesses (26%) continue to report employing between three and five IBM i developers, a figure that is rather stable when compared to that of the previous last nine years' of data we’ve collected from this survey.
-This consistency in developer numbers corresponds to the variety of languages, open source, and tools like RDi that are used to continue furthering the core IBM i applications.
+A considerable proportion of businesses (22%) continue to report employing 3-5 IBM i developers, a figure that has remained fairly stable the past 10 years.
+This consistency in developer numbers corresponds to the variety of languages, open source, and tools like RDi and VS Code that are used to continue furthering the core IBM i applications.
 It demonstrates a large commitment to modernizing the applications that service many industries.
+Applications written or highly modified in-house – which often constitute a large percentage of organizational applications – require ongoing modernization efforts.
+This means companies must keep a team that continuously optimizes for ever-changing business needs.

-A key unique selling proposition of IBM i is its ability to require little day-to-day administration.
-This can be seen through this year’s findings which revealed that 68% of our respondents have less than three administrators in total for IBM i, which is consistent with the findings from the previous years.
-However, there is a small uptick in the "none" option - this reflects people shifting to managed services and leveraging them as administrators for monitoring, backups, and upgrades.
+A key unique selling proposition of IBM i is its need for little day-to-day administration.
+This year, 62% of our respondents have fewer than three administrators in total for IBM i, which is consistent with previous years.
+6% of respondents selected the "none" option – signifying their use of managed services to monitor their systems and keep their operating system up to date.

 RECOMMENDATION: